alexsaunderswps/User-Guides/Web_Mangement_Guides/web_portal_device_management_guide.md

 **Applied changes to Device not visible in Device:**
 - Ensure that your device is connected to the internet
 - If you have assigned a new **Installation** the device must stop the current session of WildXR and relaunch the WildXR app prior to changes taking effect
-- Double check that the WildXR Number is the one assigned to the headset you are using *(Check the settings menu to confirm the Wildxr number)*
+- Double check that the WildXR Number is the one assigned to the headset you are using *(Check the settings menu to confirm the WildXR number)*
 <div style="page-break-after: always;"></div>

 **Video playback issues:**